hiibolt/niu-metis-documentation/src/chapter_2_1.md

 ...
 ```

-The `module` commands are somewhat akin to a package manager, allowing you to load packages ("modules") into your environment.
+The `module` commands are somewhat akin to a package manager, allowing you to load packages ("modulefiles") into your environment.

 Unlike you, the compute node does not have `gcc` pre-installed.
 So to make it available to the compute node, we must install it, done in the following fashion:
 - Line 34 clears all packages with `module purge`, then installs GCC with `module load gcc/gcc-12.3.0`.
 - Line 35 lets you see what's currently installed with `module list`.

-This process for installing a package is the same on both the login and compute node.
+This process for installing a package is the same on both the login and compute nodes.
 To see what packages are available to you, you can run `module av`.
 To narrow your search by a specific key word, use `module av <keyword>`.

 ```bash
 ...